gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 This key is used to encrypt the data of `Secret` resources inside etcd (see [upstream Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)).

 The encryption key has no expiration date.
-There is no automatic rotation and **it is the responsibility of the end-user to regularly rotate the encryption key.**
+There is no automatic rotation, and **it is the responsibility of the end-user to regularly rotate the encryption key.**

 The rotation happens in three stages: